pyjanitor-devs/pyjanitor/README.rst

 - Copy the R package function names, but enable Pythonic use with method chaining or `pandas` piping.
 - Add other utility functions that make it easy to do data cleaning in `pandas`.

-As such, there are four ways to use the API.
+As such, there are three ways to use the API.
 The first, and most strongly recommended one, is to use janitor's functions as if they were native to pandas.

 .. code-block:: python